vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. Under **Actions**, click **Add action groups**.

-    The **Select an action group to attach to this alert rule** pane is displayed.
+    The **Add action groups** pane is displayed.
 If there are existing Action Groups available within the selected subscription, they will be listed here.
 Notice that you can change the subscription and filter the list.
 In this lab, we will create a new action group.

-1. On the **Select an action group to attach to this alert rule** pane, click **Create action group**.
+1. Close the **Add action groups** pane, and then click **Create action group**.

-    The **Create action group** pane is displayed.
+    The **Create an action group** blade is displayed.

 1. On the **Basics** tab, under **Subscription**, ensure that the subscription you have been using for this lab is selected.

-1. In the **Resource group** dropdown, click **@lab.CloudResourceGroup(ResourceGroup1).Name**.
+1. In the **Resource group** dropdown, ensure that **@lab.CloudResourceGroup(ResourceGroup1).Name** is selected.

     > **Note**: Action Groups are usually shared across a subscription and would likely be centrally managed by the Azure subscription owner.
 As such they are more likely to be included in a common resource group rather than in a project specific resource group such as "@lab.CloudResourceGroup(ResourceGroup1).Name".
 We are using "@lab.CloudResourceGroup(ResourceGroup1).Name" to make it easier to clean up the resources after the lab.